Site icon NetworkHunt

 Identifying files created or modified in the last N days can be essential in many scenarios.
 If you’re wondering how to find files modified in the last N number of days in Linux, sorting files by modification date is a traditional method but becomes inefficient with large file sets.
-A more efficient approach uses the find
+A more efficient approach uses the find command to search for files based on specific time attributes like modification time or access time.

 Table of Contents

-- Method 1: Using the
+1. Method 1: Using the -mtime Option (Modification Time)

-Option (Access Time) - Method 3: Using the
+3. Method 3: Using the -daystart Option

-Option - Method 4: Using the
+4. Method 4: Using the -newer Option

 Method 1: Using the -mtime Option (Modification Time)

-option of the find command is used to search for files based on their modification timestamp.
+The -mtime option of the find command is used to search for files based on their modification timestamp.
 This timestamp reflects the last time a file was modified, either by a user or a program.
 The -mtime option works in the following way:

 Syntax: